Uncertainty Quantification Metrics for Deep Regression: Discussion

 \subsection{Stability on varying test set sizes}

 From Fig. \ref{fig:stability} (a) we can see that all metrics vary as the test set sizes increase and finally converge to the expectation.
 We can conclude that all metrics converge beyond a dataset size of $2^{10}$.
 Hence, for most modern regression applications, where test datasets are larger than $\sim$1000 samples, stability should not be a cause for concern.
+While our analysis is based only on a single dataset, we expect the convergence speed to be reasonably consistent across different datasets.
 Though the amplitudes of metrics vary from each other, arguably we can also conclude that CE is the most stable and AUSE converges second fastest.

 From Fig. \ref{fig:stability} (b) we can see that the averages change for different dataset sizes.
 We will henceforth refer to this behavior as \textit{estimation bias of mean}.
 Arguably, estimation bias is undesirable, since we expect the average of a metric to converge to the same value regardless of the dataset size.
 As such, a metric with significant bias of the mean should be considered unstable and its use discouraged.
 Overall, CE is the most stable and AUSE the second most in terms of bias of the mean.
 We can also conclude that no metric seems to exhibit any meaningful bias beyond a dataset size of $2^6$.
-Nevertheless, there is still visible bias with dataset size $2^5$, where the total number of samples collected in 100 test sets is much larger than the previously suggested size $2^{10}$.
-This indicates that it is better to collect one large test set than to aggregating many smaller test sets.

 Together, these two plots suggest that the most stable metric is CE, followed by AUSE, then NLL, and finally Spearman correlation.
-Surprisingly, in both Fig. \ref{fig:stability} (a) and (b), Spearman correlation has a large value with small test set sizes and gradually converges to zero as the test set size grows.
+Surprisingly, in both Fig. \ref{fig:stability} (a) and (b), Spearman correlation has large (absolute) values with small test set sizes and gradually converges to zero as the test set size grows.
 This can be explained by a closer look at Fig.~\ref{fig:contour_plots} (b): All points close to $x=0$ will have similar predicted uncertainty values, but their errors may be vastly different, which counteracts the correlation between error and uncertainty.
-Naturally, this counteracting effect becomes less impactful when samples are sparse.
-By extension, it is also less impactful in higher-dimensional spaces, and Spearman correlation has been used successfully on for example the rMD17 dataset \citep{christensen2020rMD17}.
+Naturally, this counteracting effect becomes less impactful when samples are sparse, and Spearman correlation has been used successfully on for example the rMD17 dataset \citep{christensen2020rMD17}.